gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/Unit.md

 ## Usage

 Some time ago, .NET had no `HashSet<T>` class.
-So whenever a developer needed a set, he used a dictionary which was readily available:
+So whenever a developer needed a set, he used a dictionary which was readily available to imitate it:

 ``` csharp
 var set = new Dictionary<string, object>();